blockworks-foundation/mango-docs/development-resources/mango-client-api.md

 ### Oracles

 Each group manages internally a set of oracles to have up to date price feeds for it's tokens.
 For the `BTC_ETH_USDT` group two oracles are used: one for the pair`BTC/USDT` and one for the pair`ETH/USDT`.
-The oracles are provided by the [solana-flux-aggregator](https://github.com/blockworks-foundation/solana-flux-aggregator) and updated based on the median price reported across multiple centralized exchanged.
+The oracles are provided by the [solana-flux-aggregator](https://github.com/blockworks-foundation/solana-flux-aggregator) and updated based on the median price reported across multiple centralized exchanges.

 ```typescript
 // fetch current oracle prices